List of unproduced television projects based on Marvel Comics: Ruby-Spears Thor

 Artwork by Jack Kirby from a planned Thor animated series, in the 1980s, by Ruby-Spears Productions has surfaced.

 Mort the Dead Teenager

 In late 1996, Wizard had reported on a potential primetime adaptation of the 4-issue miniseries Mort the Dead Teenager in negotiations to be broadcast on UPN.
+A leaked pilot script, titled "Death Pays All Debts...Except For Mort's", written by X-Men Evolution head writer Greg Johnson, was uploaded to the Internet Archive on April 3rd, 2026.
+Compared to the miniseries' unproduced film adaptation, this version would have been more faithful to the original story, with characters Slick and Weirdo being prominently involved in the plot alongside Mort's family.

 Captain America

 In the 1990s, a planned Captain America animated series from Saban Entertainment to air on Fox Kids proposed that Captain America's true name was Tommy Tompkins, with "Steve Rogers" being a cover name assigned to him by the U.S. Army.
 The Red Skull would appear as the main antagonist.
 The series was cancelled during production with scripts written, characters designed and a one-minute pitch film produced, because of Marvel's bankruptcy.

 Rocket Racer

 In 2006, writer Rick Remender pitched an animated Rocket Racer television series for Marvel, but it got canceled for unknown reasons just as it was completely outlined.